DHTMLX/gantt-docs/data/api/gantt_tooltip_offset_x_config.md

 tooltip_offset_x
 =============

-@short:sets the  the right (if positive) offset of the tooltip's position
+@short:sets the right (if positive) offset of the tooltip's position

 @type: number